linlogge/degov/LSP_SETUP.md

-# DeGov DSL Language Server Setup Guide
+# DeGov DGL Language Server Setup Guide

-This guide explains how to set up and use the DeGov DSL Language Server with Visual Studio Code.
+This guide explains how to set up and use the DeGov DGL Language Server with Visual Studio Code.

 ## Overview

-The DeGov DSL Language Server provides real-time validation and IntelliSense for DeGov YAML files:
+The DeGov DGL Language Server provides real-time validation and IntelliSense for DeGov YAML files:

 - **Real-time validation** as you type
 - **Error diagnostics** with precise locations
 - **Inheritance validation** and circular dependency detection
-- **Auto-completion** for DSL keywords
+- **Auto-completion** for DGL keywords
 - **Hover information** for documentation

 ## Architecture